November, Winter Newsletter #1

 Preheat oven to 350oF.
 On a rimmed baking sheet, toss the carrots with coconut oil and 1 tsp of salt.
 Roast for about 45 minutes, stirring once, until tender and starting to brown.
 In a food processor, combine the warm roasted carrots with the tahini, garlic, lemon juice, EVOO, and water.
 Process until smooth.
 Season with salt.
 Garnish and serve with chips.

 A few important tidbits you should know for the season:

 Boxes.
 We reuse our boxes.
 Please return your empty box when you pick up your next share.
 Do not rip the boxes.
-We will review with everyone how to open your box.
 If you cannot figure out how to break down your box, please leave it assembled, we will do it for you.
 Please be careful!
 Otherwise you will be subject to “Halley’s Box Tutorial Session” (No, this is not a joke). 😉

 Love your food,